seltamouni/Greeny-Ecommerce/README.md

 # Greeny-Ecommerce
 python open source e-commerce website

 This is a simple e-commerce website built with Django.

-This is a simple e-commerce website built with Django.
 It contains the essentials for adding products and capturing payments online.